 Application Fee or Automatic Waiver

 The University of Chicago does not charge an application fee for students applying for need-based financial aid.
-For students not applying for need-based financial aid, our application fee is $75 and can be submitted through the Coalition or Common Application.
+For students not applying for need-based financial aid, our application fee is $75 and can be submitted through the Coalition Application.

 Check or Money Order

-Please include a note with the check or money order with the applicant's full name and address, and mail it to the College Admissions Office by the appropriate application deadline.
+Please include a note with the check or money order with the applicant's full name and address, and mail it to the College Admissions Office by the application deadline.
 Checks should be made payable to the University of Chicago.

 The Office of College Admissions